Noise Levels in Eastway-Sheffield Park, Charlotte, NC | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,153 Eastway-Sheffield Park residents, or 38.4%, live above that level.
 By land area, 57.7% of Eastway-Sheffield Park is above 55 dBA.

 Average noise levels for Eastway-Sheffield Park residents, grouped by direction from the center of Eastway-Sheffield Park.
-Eastern Eastway-Sheffield Park carries the highest population-weighted average; Northern Eastway-Sheffield Park carries the lowest.
-Just 0% of residents in Northern Eastway-Sheffield Park live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Eastern Eastway-Sheffield Park.
+The highest population-weighted average is in southwestern Eastway-Sheffield Park; the lowest is in western Eastway-Sheffield Park, where just 42% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Eastway-Sheffield Park